ARMmbed/mbed-os-5-docs/docs/reference/api/usb/usb_component.md

 }
 ```

-The first optional parameter to the constructor of all USB components is a bool which specifies if the USB component should connect and block until ready.
-By default this value is `true`.
-When set to `false` USB will still select the built-in USBPhy for your hardware, but will not block or start the connection sequence.
+The first optional parameter to the constructor of all USB components is a bool that specifies whether the USB component should connect and block until ready.
+By default, this value is `true`.
+When set to `false`, USB still selects the built-in USBPhy for your hardware, but it does not block or start the connection sequence.
 This is useful when you do not want to connect USB at boot.

 An example of using the connect parameter to connect after boot:

 ```
 #include "mbed.h"
 #include "USBKeyboard.h"